Tanobuon/Homework1/README.md

 * ### What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

     Coinspot takes advantage of beign Australia-based and offer 0 fees deposit and withdrawl using AUD.
-    Another point of straight is the audience trust, the exchange has never been hacked since 2013.
+    Another point of strength is the audience trust, the exchange has never been hacked since 2013.
     CoinSpot is the safest crypto exchange in Australia, as the only one to be awarded the ISO 27001 certification.
 It was also one of the first exchanges to be registered with AUSTRAC.
 On top of this, CoinSpot maintains industry best-practice by securing a vast majority of assets in highly secure offline locations.